-Delete System32 is a popular trolling scheme used to hoax inexperienced PC users into deleting the Windows system directory called System32.
+Delete System32 is a popular trolling scheme used to hoax inexperienced PC users into deleting Microsoft's Windows system directory called System32.
 It is essential to the running of Windows OS and without it, the computer would not work at all.

 The System32 file originally appeared in Windows 2000.
 As a trolling scheme, System32 is typically presented as a virus and instructions are given on how to delete it without prompting a warning message.

 While it is likely that "Delete system32" scheme has been circulating online since the early 2000s, the trick became a well-known trolling device through its usage on 4chan in late 2006.
 The Google Insights graph indicates the search queries for "Delete System32" began to spike circa December 2006.